espdev/csaps-rs/README.md

 Currently, the performance of computation of smoothing splines might be very low for a large data.

-The algorithm of sparse matrics mutliplication in sprs crate is not optimized for large diagonal matrices which causes a poor performance of computation of smoothing splines.
+The algorithm of sparse matrices mutliplication in sprs crate is not optimized for large diagonal matrices which causes a poor performance of computation of smoothing splines.
 See [issue](https://github.com/vbarrielle/sprs/issues/184) for details.